Salesforce Objects

 Creating a Salesforce Custom Object

-In this section, you will be learning how to create a Salesforce Custom Object.
+In this section, you will learn how to create a Salesforce Custom Object.

 Step 1.
 First login to your Salesforce account, and in your Salesforce org, click on Setup.

 Step 2.
 Click on the Object Manager tab.
-If you couldn’t find it, use the Quick Find box to find it.
+Use the Quick Find box if you are unable to find it.

 Step 4.
-A New Custom Object page will open, where you have to fill in certain details.
+A New Custom Object page will open, where you must fill in certain details.

 Step 5.
 Fill in the details like Label, Object Name information, and other information, if needed.

-- To create a record name, first consider the two data types:
+- In order to create a record name, you need to consider two types of data first:

 You also have some optional features while creating objects: